A Paradigm of Peace

 |Observer and object as quantum complements affect physical objectivity and uncertainty||

-The observer has occupied a participatory role with quantum mechanics and cosmology.
+The observer has acquired a participatory role with quantum mechanics and cosmology.
 The observer-object classicizes traditionally distinct quantum entities by treating them much like an observer within the living cosmos she occupies.
+The set of observer-objects is indeed an intermediary between quanta and cosmos.
+Large scale configurations complement a multitude of observers.
 One might think that by including the observer, quantum reckoning would become subjective.
-However, separating ourselves from our own observation actually subjectifies the measurement.
-The set of observer-objects is indeed the intermediary between quanta and cosmos.
-Large scale configurations complement a multitude of observers.
+However, separating ourselves from our own observation actually obscures the measurement.

-Simultaneity can hold in either observer-object quantized phase space or relative spacetime, but not both for any given event.
-Observer-object states trade an accustomed uncertainty of action for that of interval.
-So, if the observer-object system is quasi-classical, it interchanges a subjective and uncertain relativity with an objective and measured wavefunction.
+Simultaneity can hold in either observer-object quantized phase space or its relative spacetime, but not both for any given event.
+Observer-object states trade an accustomed uncertainty of action for that of interval and vice versa.
+If the observer-object system is quasi-classical, it interchanges a subjective and uncertain relativity with an objective and measured wavefunction.

 |Observer memory complexity complements observed macroscopic structure, and thus retains a "reverse multiverse"||

 The observer's constituent pattern memory is juxtaposed against her sequence of observations.
 Our physical system is one that maximizes the number of interconnections overall.
 The classical measurer's ignorance of physical future contrasts her own lookback, interconnective history - a "reverse multiverse" pattern memory.
-Just as a well-ordered closed system of states is bound statistically to convert to disorder overall, it likewise generates locally ordered mnemonic networks.
-Again, a "random" process has as its complement anentropic memory.
+Just as a well-ordered closed system of states is bound statistically to convert to disorder overall, it likewise generates locally organized mnemonic networks.
+Again, a "random" process has as its complement anentropic, structured memory.

 |Quantum mechanics corresponds to classical indistinguishability||

 For instance, any two hydrogen atoms have a relatively high probability of sharing most quantum numbers, while organic molecules are less likely to.
 It follows that there exists an upper bound to complexity (e.g. life itself) within our finite cosmos.
-There at most two macroscopic configurations of maximally identical quantum numbers likely occur.
-Consider sets of quantum numbers approaching this cosmic limit as enumerating the symmetry of the correspondence principle - to demarcate the quantum from the classical.
+There, at most two macroscopic configurations of maximally identical quantum numbers likely occur.
+Consider sets of intensive quantum numbers approaching this cosmic limit as enumerating the symmetry of the correspondence principle -- to demarcate the quantum from the classical.

 A quantum equation converts into its classical correspondent by replacing h, Planck's constant, with zero.
-A continuum of intervening equations follows, wherein h gradually decreases to zero.
+A continuum of intervening equations exist, wherein h gradually decreases to zero.
 These suggest mathematical states of decoherence.

 Predictions interfere with outcomes - L. B.